nicolai86/scaleway-terraform-demo/README.md

 ## Requirements

-I'm assuming you have at least terraform v0.7.0 installed.
-Also you need to have a Scaleway account :)
+I assume that you have terraform >= v0.7.0 installed and are already a Scaleway user.
+If not, you can create your account in seconds [here](scaleway.com/pricing).

-To be able to use terraform export your access token and organization to your env, like this:
+First, set the following environmental variables to allow Terraform to interact with the Scaleway APIs:

 ```
 export SCALEWAY_ACCESS_KEY=<some-key>
 export SCALEWAY_ORGANIZATION=<some-org>
 ```

-this will allow you to run terraform without specifying any credentials:
+Exporting environmental variables lets you run Terraform without specifying any credentials in the Terraform configuration file:

 ```
 # main.tf